Electroweak corrections to $gg\to H^{-}t\bar{b}$ at the LHC: Numerical studies

 We first study the effects of $\Delta_b$ resummation in the effective bottom-Higgs couplings.
 For small values of $\tan\beta$ the left-chirality contribution proportional to $m_t/\tan\beta$ is dominant while the right-chirality contribution proportional to $m_b\tan\beta$ dominates at large $\tan\beta$.
 The cross section has a minimum around $\tan\beta = 8$.
 The effect of $\De_b$ resummation is best understood by comparing the phase-dependence plot and the others.
 The important point is that $\De_b$ is a complex number and only its real part can interfere with the LO amplitude.
 Thus, the $\De_b$ effect is minimum at $\phi_{t}=\pm \pi/2$ where the dominant contributions are purely imaginary and is largest at $\phi_{t}=0,\pm \pi$.
 The phase-dependence plot shows that the $\De m_b^{\text{SEW}}$ effect can be more than $10\%$.
 From the $\tan\beta$ dependence plots where $\De_b$ is mostly imaginary we see the effect of order $\cO(\De_b^2)$, which is about $-15\%$ at $\tan\beta=10$.

 We now turn to the NLO cross sections, which include the complete EW corrections to the process $\ggHtbm$. \fig{fig:Xsection_ppHtb} also contains the effect of the $H^- H^{+*}$ resonance mechanism, which is almost invisible at the cross section level.
 The NLO cross section depends strongly on $\phi_t$.
 The IBA results are always closer to the NLO values rather than to the LO ones.
 In particular, for the phase dependence, the IBA shows the qualitative features of the NLO prediction while the LO cross section is a constant.
 After subtracting the $\De m_b^{\text{SEW}}$ corrections, the remaining NLO EW contributions are still sizeable.
-The relative correction increases with $\tan\beta$ and $\MHpm$ for the default value $\phi_t=\pi/2$; for fixed default values of $\tan\beta$ and $\MHpm$, it is maximum (about $40\%$) at $\phi_t=0$.
+The relative correction increases with $\tan\beta$ and $\MHpm$ for the default value $\phi_t=\pi/2$; for fixed default values of $\tan\beta$ and $\MHpm$, it is maximal (about $40\%$) at $\phi_t=0$.
 As an aside, we remark that the IBA and NLO EW effects for the process $\ggHtbm$ are similar to the ones found in the $\bbWHp$ study~\cite{Dao:2010nu}.
+The hierarchy of the LO, IBA and NLO contributions is also the same as the one found in \cite{Kniehl:2010ea}.

 \tab{table_ppHtb1} shows separately the IBA results for the various subprocesses together with the NLO EW corrections to $\ggHtbm$ at $\sqrt{s}= 14\tev$ for different values of $\MHpm$ and $\tan\beta$.
 Similar results are presented in \tab{table_ppHtb2} and \tab{table_ppHtb3}, but now for $\sqrt{s}= 8\tev$ and $\sqrt{s}= 7\tev$, respectively.
 We observe that the $gg$ contributions are dominant; they contribute more than $90\%$ ($83\%$) of the total IBA for $\sqrt{s}= 14\tev$ ($\sqrt{s}= 7\tev$).
 The contribution of the $b\bar b$ channel is below $1\%$; the $g\ga$ channel contribution is slightly larger.
 The NLO EW contributions are comparable in size to the $q\bar q$ contributions, but with the opposite sign.